geocortex/vertigis-mobile-samples/Geocortex.Mobile.Samples/Geocortex.Mobile.Samples/Samples/App/GeocortexMobileViewer/README.md

 ﻿# App

 ### Description
-This sample demonstrates a Geocortex Mobile app with common components and configurations.
+This sample demonstrates a VertiGIS Studio Mobile app with common components and configurations.